pascalfleury/homeassistant-meteoswiss/README.md

 # homeassistant-meteoswiss (forked)

-This is the Meteo Swiss integration for Home Assistant.
+This is the MeteoSwiss integration for Home Assistant.

-**Note: due to changes in how HACS loads custom components (reflected in hassfest validation tests), we have had to change how this repository is installed.
-Unfortunately, this caused problems with how an interim version of the integratoin itself is loaded.
-See installation instructions below to get your setup fixed up.
-We regret this mess.**

 ## Features